dev-junn/first-repo/README.md

 ## Abstract

-This repo is the first repo im my life.
+This repo is the first repo in my life.

 ## Installation